siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 This in-cycle / out-of-cycle is an important distinction because (notwithstanding some exceptions) configuration and actions should only occur out-of-cycle or errors and undesirable behaviors can creep in.
 This is discussed later.

 Another way to look at Gcode commands is that the in-cycle commands manipulate the "dynamic model" of the machine.
 The dynamic model is typically what is returned from [status reports](https://github.com/synthetos/TinyG/wiki/TinyG-Status-Reports).
-In RESTful terms, the dynamic model is a Resource.
+In RESTful terms, the dynamic model is a stateful Resource.

 _Note that Gcode blocks are the exception to JSON mode.
 Gcode can be sent either wrapped in JSON or as native ASCII.
 Both of the following are acceptable forms:_
 <pre>